Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 `https://www.example.com/my-app-iframe-page?payload=353035362c226163636573735f746f6b656e223a22776d6&cache-killer=13532`

-By default, all applications are registered as client-side so you can start working on your application's tab right away without using server side.
-If you need your app to be switched to server-side, please contact us and we will update your app.
+<aside class="note">By default, all applications are registered as client-side so you can start working on your application's tab right away without using server side.
+If you need your app to be switched to server-side, please contact us and we will update your app.</aside>

 ## Client-side applications